-Dissolution testing poses a major challenge to the pharmaceutical, biotech and generics industries both in terms of method development and regulatory compliance.
+Dissolution testing is crucial in the development and manufacture of small molecules.
+The data obtained during development supports formulation, equivalence and quality decisions.
+Due to its importance dissolution testing poses a major challenge to the pharmaceutical and generics industries both in terms of method development and regulatory compliance.

 This course is also available for studying online, check website for dates>>

 Eric Beyssac received a Master’s in Pharmacy and a Ph.D. degree in Pharmaceutical Technology, from the Faculty of Pharmacy, Clermont-Ferrand (France), where he is currently a Professor.
 He was an invited Professor at the Faculty of Pharmacy of Université Lavalin Québec from 2000 to 2002 and is still Associate Professor at this university.
 He is currently co-director of the research group CIDAM "Conception, Ingénierie et Développement de l'Alimentet du Medicament" (Conception, Engineering and Development of Food and Drugs).
 He has authored more than 35 publications in various national and international journals.
 His research interests include the following: In vitro in vivo correlations, sustained release drug dosage form development, and in vitro dissolution.

 This course is designed for professionals working in the following areas: